 In order for our system to perform all the functions of a standard pan-tilt-zoom camera, we need to have the ability to synthesize novel views for any given intermediate pan-tilt angles or zoom factor.
 What we get is a Virtual Camera, which is functionally equivalent to a regular pan-tilt-zoom platform.
 For this purpose, the appropriate portion of the planar mosaic is determined according to the desired pan-tilt angles and zoom factor, and then unwarped back to the novel view in the Virtual Camera.
-Our physical camera setup, two input images, a Virtual Camera synthesized view and the planar mosaic are shown in Figure 1.
+A synthesized view, together with the planar mosaic and two input images are shown in Figure 3.

-2.2 Background Learning/Foreground Extraction
+2.2.
+Background learning / foreground extraction

-The second component in our system is responsible for maintaining an adaptive background model for the entire region of awareness, and for segmenting the moving objects that appear
+The second component in our system is responsible for maintaining an adaptive background model for the entire region of awareness, and for segmenting the moving objects that appear in foreground.
+Our approach involves learning a statistical color model of the background, which is used for detecting changes produced by occluding elements.
+Each background pixel value is modeled as a multi-dimensional Gaussian distribution in RGB space, characterized by its mean value μ and standard deviation σ .